Learning Quarterly VersesBy Dan Vis

 Want to memorize all 13 verses this quarter?
 Learn powerful free secrets to memorization from FAST, by going to www.fast.st/crashcourse.
 Then grab printed verses cards at www.fast.st/ssverses.
 You can do it!

-Just getting this announcement in the bulletin at the right time each quarter may be enough to get some of the members of your church memorizing again!
-But for most, it won't be enough.
+Getting an announcement in the bulletin each quarter, or putting the verses up on the screen each meek may be enough to get some of the members of your church memorizing again.
+But for most, it is going to take more.
 That's why the steps below are so important...

 3. The SS Coordinator